Rajnigandha Shekhawat: Background and personal life

 Belonging to the erstwhile Aristocratic Noble family of Malsisar thikana (riyasat) of Shekhawati.
-Rajnigandha broke barriers of her class and caste to follow her passion.
-She became the first singer from the very traditional and conservative Rajput community of Rajasthan, and today she is one of the most renowned singers of the state.
+She became the first singer from the traditional and conservative Rajput community of Rajasthan.

 Career

-Rajnigandha Shekhawat is the only singer who does mashups of Rajasthani folk with English music earning the title of "Maharani of Mashups" from the Rajasthani press.
+Rajnigandha Shekhawat is the only singer who does mashups of Rajasthani folk with English music, earning the title of "Maharani of Mashups" from the Rajasthani press.
 Her mashups of Cheap Thrills with Ghoomar shot her to fame.
-Many of her videos have become viral hits on Facebook videos, making her the most recognized face of fusion Rajasthani music.
-Her subsequent mashups of Shape of You and Single Ladies with Rajasthani folk songs have been very popular.
-Her ability to sing western music as well as authentic Rajasthani folk songs makes her one of a kind artist, leading to her unique identity of being more than just a folk singer.
+Many of her videos have become viral hits on Facebook videos, making her the most recognized face of fusion in Rajasthani music.
+Her subsequent mashups of Shape of You and Single Ladies with Rajasthani folk songs have also been popular.
+Her ability to sing western music alongside authentic Rajasthani folk songs makes her a unique artist, leading to her unique identity of being more than just a folk singer.